haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Spellcasting
 Your capacity for spellcasting depends partly on your combined levels in all your spellcasting classes and partly on your individual levels in those classes.
 Once you have the Spellcasting feature from more than one class, use the rules below.
 If you multiclass
-  Fighter Light armor, medium armor, shields, simple weapons, martial weapons Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 57
+  Fighter Light armor, medium armor, shields, simple weapons, martial weapons

 Paladin Light armor, medium armor, shields, simple weapons, martial weapons

 but have the Spellcasting feature from only one class, you follow the rules as described in that class.